aoa4eva/nakai-ui/README.md

 2. Edit the files in the `src` folder
 3. This is an html/css/js project, so you can edit it directly from your text editor or IDE.
 The template is simple enough to use without an LLM, but have fun and flex that creative muscle!

-# What I learned for AI prompting:
+# Lessons AI prompting:
 1. Aesthetic is important - so if you have a site that you're inspired by, tell Claude about it.
 2. You can get decent results within the first 3 prompts if you are specific about your aesthetic and basic functionality.
 3. Adding features isn't always a chore - small additions can be made without copying and pasting.
 4. Localising your changes to a specific segment of the code is a good idea.
-5. Version control is an even better idea.
-You already know to use version control.
-Always tag your 'stable' versions intuitively and make sure they're committed.
+5. Always tag your 'stable' versions intuitively and make sure they're committed.
+Roll back if a hallucination occurs.

-#Template Features (by Claude)
+# Template Features (by Claude)

 ### Display Components:
 - Real-time clock showing current time (24-hour format) and date